raganwald/raganwald.github.com/_posts/2018-09-08-surprise-a-practical-albeit-infrequently-needed-use-for-the-y-combinator.md

   //=> Maximum call stack exceeded
 ```

-It consumes stack space equal to the magnitude of the argument `n`.
+Our function consumes stack space equal to the magnitude of the argument `n`.
 Naturally, this is a contrived example, but recursive functions that consume the entire stack to occur from time to time, and it is not always appropriate to rewrite them in iterative form.

 One solution to this problem is to rewrite the function in tail-recursive form.
 If the JavaScript engine supports tail-call optimization, the function will execute in constant stack space: